arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 - You can gloss over the explanations and just focus on the code and the resulting data visualizations
 - You can click through to the links provided within the section and/or follow up with material referenced in the [Additional Resources](#additional-resources) section at the end to learn more

 Either way is fine!
 The best approach for you likely depends on your level of interest and how much time you have available to dig into extra content.
 </div>

-Trend lines are used to show the overall trend in a scatterplot.
-Sometimes, the scatterplot points themselves are omitted and just the trend lines are shown to keep the visualization as clean as possible, but they're still implied.

 ### Linear regression trend lines